RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 ## Slow Reading

-In Law and Literature and maybe even more so in Law and Storytelling, we make a concerted effort to read slowly and carefully.
+In Law and Literature and maybe even more so in Law and Storytelling, we read slowly and carefully.
-The Law and Literature course is a more formal and serious version of a book club.
-Law and Storytelling is a more formal and serious version of a writing course.
+If the typical Law and Literature course is a more formal and serious version of a book club, then Law and Storytelling is a more formal and serious version of a writing course.
 Our mission is to *slow down* and spend time with great stories and great literature, and then try to figure out how they work, preferably by imitation.